How to become a DevOps engineer

 DevOps involves developers and IT operations working together throughout the product lifecycle to increase the speed and quality of software.
 It’s a new way of working that brings many benefits to teams and organizations operating in the IT field, or organizations that utilize various programs or software, such as banks or e-commerce platforms.

-Within the DevOps model, traditional development teams and other specialized professionals closely collaborate or merge into one.
-In this team, engineers work together throughout the entire lifecycle of the application, from development and testing to deployment and operation.
-They communicate with each other and thus achieve the most accurate and best results.
+In the DevOps model, traditional development teams and other specialised professionals work closely together or merge into a single team.
+In this team, engineers work together throughout the application lifecycle, from development and testing to deployment and operations.
+They communicate with each other to achieve the most accurate and best results.

 DevOps teams use multiple tools to automate and accelerate processes, helping to increase reliability and ensure better results.
-Currently, there is a wide range of different tools available, ensuring that every professional finds what they need.
+Today, there is a wide range of different tools available to ensure that every professional can find what they need.

 What does a DevOps engineer do?

 The job description of a DevOps specialist is quite diverse.
-However, his main task is to help bridge the gap or rift that may arise between some experts or teams.
+However, their main role is to help bridge the gap or rift that may exist between some experts or teams.
 The DevOps engineer communicates with everyone, thereby increasing productivity and work efficiency.

-The DevOps engineer also ensures that the final outcome is of high quality and precisely meets the needs of the company or client.
+A DevOps engineer also ensures that the end result is of high quality and meets the exact needs of the company or client.
 Other tasks included in the job description are:

 • ensuring smooth flow of information,